Defining Custom Schemas

 In addition, you can specify other properties of the attribute that Endgrate will use, including:

-4. A default value.
-When a default value is provided for an attribute, Endgrate will automatically fallback to the default value in both incoming and outgoing data if the attribute does not exist.
+defaultvalue.
+When a default value is provided for an attribute, Endgrate will automatically fallback to the default value in both incoming and outgoing data if the attribute does not exist. - Enumeration values.
+Specifying this is useful when you want to restrict an attribute only to be within a fixed set of values.

 If the type is an object, you can also specify the required property to enforce certain fields to be present.
 Endgrate will automatically skip data in both incoming and outgoing data if the attribute field(s) do(es) not exist.